Coding-Competition-Team/runner/README.md

      * Missing/Invalid `userID`
      * Mising/Invalid `challID`
      * User has already deployed a challenge (only one challenge per user at any one time)
+     * Max number of instances has been reached

   * `removeInstance`
     * Removes an Instance for a specific user